Frank A. Haskell

+Franklin Aretas Haskell (July 13, 1828 – June 3, 1864) was an American lawyer and Union Army officer during the American Civil War.
+He spent much of the war as a top aide to general John Gibbon, as Gibbon ascended the ranks from brigade to division to corps command.
+On the third day of the Battle of Gettysburg, their corps bore the brunt of the pivotal Confederate assault; Haskell personally rallied the troops of Gibbon's division after Gibbon was wounded.
+Gibbon later commented that "I have always thought that to him, more than to any one man, are we indebted for the repulse of Lee's assault."

-Franklin Aretas Haskell (July 13, 1828June 3, 1864) was a Union Army officer during the American Civil War and was killed at the Battle of Cold Harbor.
-Haskell wrote a famous account of the Battle of Gettysburg that was published posthumously.
+In 1864, Haskell was promoted to colonel and given his own command, but he died just a few months later at the Battle of Cold Harbor.
+Before his death, Haskell wrote a famous account of the Battle of Gettysburg that was published posthumously.

 Early life

 Haskell was born at Tunbridge, Vermont, to Aretas and Anna E. Folsom Haskell.
 He moved to Wisconsin to study law in the office of his brother Harrison.
 He graduated from Dartmouth College in 1854, and returned to Madison, Wisconsin, to practice law.
 During this period, Haskell became the drill master of a militia company.

 Civil War

 When the Civil War began, Haskell enlisted in Col. Lysander Cutler's 6th Wisconsin Infantry of Brig.
 Gen. Rufus King's Brigade.
 This brigade would eventually be known as the Iron Brigade.
 He served as adjutant for the regiment with the rank of first lieutenant until April 1862, when he was made aide-de-camp for Brig.
 Gen. John Gibbon, the new Commander of the Iron Brigade.
 While with the Iron Brigade, Haskell saw action during the Northern Virginia Campaign and the Maryland Campaign.
 When Gibbon was promoted to command of the 2nd Division, I Corps, Haskell went with him and remained his aide.
 This division saw action at the Battle of Fredericksburg.
 After Gibbon suffered a wound at Fredericksburg, he took time off to recuperate and had been replaced in command of his division.
 He was given command of the 2nd Division, II Corps and again Haskell remained his aide.
 This division saw action during the Chancellorsville Campaign.